linrongbin16/gitlinker.nvim/README.md

 - `opts`: (Optional) lua table that contains below fields:

   - `router_type`: Which router type should this API use.
 By default is `nil`, means `browse`.
 It has below builtin options:

     - `browse`
     - `blame`
     - `default_branch`

   - `router`: Which router implementation should this API use.
-By default is `nil`, this API will use the configured router implementations when this plugin is been setup (see [Configuration](#configuration)).
+By default is `nil`, it uses the configured router implementations while this plugin is been setup (see [Configuration](#configuration)).
 You can **_dynamically_** overwrite the generate behavior by pass a router in this field.

     > Please refer to [`gitlinker.Router`](#gitlinkerrouter) for more details.